-The first stage: This stage is also known as primary or acute infection stage.
-Medically, it is also referred to as the acute retroviral syndrome.
+The first stage: This stage is also known as the primary or acute infection stage.
+Medically, it is also referred to as an acute retroviral syndrome.
 Here, the symptoms are quite common and can be confused with the common flu that might have happened due to any form of respiratory infection or even due to gastrointestinal infection.

-The second stage: The term used for this stage is called clinical latency stage.
+The second stage: The term used for this stage is called the clinical latency stage.
 In this stage, the activity of the virus is less active but it is still present inside the body and keeps on multiplying.
 This stage can be quite critical as you are less likely to experience any form of the symptom.
-This entire latency phase is usually very long and can even last up to 10 years without giving any sign about the presence of the virus.
+This entire latency phase is usually very long and can even last up to 10 years without giving any sign of the presence of the virus.

 The last stage: This is also referred to as the final phase.
 In this stage, the main target is the immune system which gets severely damaged and loses its capacity to fight against infections that may seem to be normal for an adult.
 Due to the weak immune system, the individual in this stage tends to get multiple infections.
-During this stage, there are more prominent symptoms such as fatigue, nausea, fever, HIV rash and also few other opportunistic diseases.
+During this stage, there are more prominent symptoms such as fatigue, nausea, fever, HIV rash, and also a few other opportunistic diseases.

 The ‘Contagious’ Factor

-While many people believe that HIV when present in the body can be very contagious, but a recent study published on September 27, 2017 by the Centers for Disease Control and Prevention states that if a person, who is having the HIV virus inside the body, but on regular antiretroviral therapy that works on reducing the count of virus, and at the same time, if the virus is not detectable in the blood, that person can have sex with his/her partner without the fear of transmitting the virus.
+While many people believe that HIV when present in the body can be very contagious, a recent study published on September 27, 2017, by the Centers for Disease Control and Prevention states that if a person, who is having the HIV inside the body, but on regular antiretroviral therapy that works on reducing the count of the virus, and at the same time, if the virus is not detectable in the blood, that person can have sex with his/her partner without the fear of transmitting the virus.
 Thus in a word, it can be said that when the virus is undetectable, it becomes untransmittable.

 Signs and Symptoms